nosana-ci/nosana-node/README.md

 clj -X:compile
 ```

-This will print the node configuration and check if it's healthy.
+This compiles the solanaj class files and puts them in the `target`
+folder.
+You can now [start a repl](#hacking-locally).

 ### Docker